Ponyboy13/R-Pro-Repo/README.md

-#Practicing with GitHub
+#PracticingGithub
-Fixing the header
+Trying to get the header right